On adjunctions for Fourier-Mukai transforms: Abstract

 \section{Abstract}

-We show that the adjunction counit of a Fourier-Mukai transform $\Phi\colon D(X_1) \rightarrow D(X_2)$ arises from a map of the kernels of the corresponding Fourier-Mukai transforms in a very general setting of $X_{1,2}$ being proper separable schemes of finite type over a field.
-We write down this map of kernels explicitly~-- facilitating the computation of the twist (the cone of the adjunction counit) of $\Phi$.
-We also give another description of this map, better suited to computing cones in the case when the kernel of $\Phi$ is a pushforward from a subscheme $D \subset X_1 \times X_2$.
-Moreoever, we show that we can replace the condition of properness of the spaces $X_{1,2}$ by that of $D$ being proper over $X_{1,2}$ and still have this description apply as-is.
+We show that the adjunction counits of a Fourier-Mukai transform $\Phi\colon D(X_1) \rightarrow D(X_2)$ arise from maps of the kernels of the corresponding Fourier-Mukai transforms.
+In a very general setting of proper separable schemes of finite type over a field we write down these maps of kernels explicitly~-- facilitating the computation of the twist (the cone of an adjunction counit) of $\Phi$.
+We also give another description of these maps, better suited to computing cones if the kernel of $\Phi$ is a pushforward from a closed subscheme $Z \subset X_1 \times X_2$.
+Moreover, we show that we can replace the condition of properness of the ambient spaces $X_1$ and $X_2$ by that of $Z$ being proper over them and still have this description apply as is.
 This can be used, for instance, to compute spherical twists on non-proper varieties directly and in full generality.